justnicu/NASR-study/README.md

 In the pursuit to understand this exciting subject and to showcase it to our peers we have created the following [report](https://github.com/justnicu/NASR-study/blob/main/A%20Study%20on%20the%20Neural%20Attention%20for%20Symbolic%20Reasoning%20Architecture.pdf) and [presentation](https://github.com/justnicu/NASR-study/blob/main/NASR.pptx).

+The Google Colab "version" on this repository can be found [here]().

 [Please note that the code and instructions found in this repository were slightly modified from the original in order to make it compatible with a Windows machine without a graphics card with CUDA cores.]

 ## NASR code and data